A generalization of Alperin fusion theorem and its applications: Introduction

-The ``moreover" part of the theorem supplies a natural machinery to investigate whether $P$ is normal in $\F$ by using only the internal structures of $P$.
+The above theorem supplies a natural machinery to investigate whether $P$ is normal in $\F$ by relying only on the internal structure of $P$.
 In the following theorem, we shall observe that when $P$ is in some certain class of $p$-groups, it is always normal in $\F$, regardless of the structure of over group $S$ and saturated fusion system $\F$ on $S$.
-Note that a $p$-group $P$ is said to be \textbf{generalized extraspecial} $p$-group if $\Phi(P)=P'\cong C_p.$
+For the next theorem, recall that a $p$-group $P$ is said to be \textbf{generalized extraspecial} $p$-group if $\Phi(P)=P'\cong C_p.$

 \begin{theorem} Let $\F$ be a saturated fusion system on a $p$-group $S$ and $P$ be a strongly $\F$-closed subgroup of $S$.
 Suppose that one of the following hold: \begin{enumerate} \item[(a)] $P$ is a generalized extraspecial $p$-group such that $P$ is not in the form of $E\times A$ where $A$ is an elementary abelian group and $E$ is